(from the CIA World Factbook)

 July-October 1958 - U.S. forces help to control civil unrest.

 1975 - Civil war breaks out between Christians and the Muslim-PLO alliance.

 1976 - At the invitation of the Lebanese government, Syria sends troops, called the Arab Deterrent Force, to help end the civil war.

 March 1978 - Israel invades Lebanon and occupies area in the south.
-After protest from the U.N., Israel withdraws, but creates a "security zone" in the south of the country, administered by the Army of South Lebanon.
+After protest from the United Nations, Israel withdraws, but creates a "security zone" in the south of the country, administered by the Army of South Lebanon.

 June 6, 1982 - Israel invades Lebanon with the intention of destroying the PLO.